poliez/cp-kafka-py-base/README.md

 A Dockerfile that provides a base for using the [confluent-kafka python package](https://pypi.org/project/confluent-kafka) in your code.
 It comes with avro and its dependencies installed.

-The debian version also comes with [poetry](https://github.com/sdispater/poetry) installed.
+While the alpine one is available with and withouth [poetry](https://github.com/sdispater/poetry), the debian version only comes with it installed.

 The alpine version is heavily inspired (basically the same) to [Python with libdrkafka](https://github.com/ucalgary/docker-python-librdkafka).
 99% credits to them.